← Back to Learning Hub

 Taylor, R. (2020) 'Digital learning in nursing', Journal of Clinical Education, 14(2), pp. 80-90.

-What to notice: If the title, journal, year or author details are inaccurate, the source may not match.
+If details are inaccurate, the source may not match metadata records.

 References that need closer review